-Here is a helpful A-Z glossary that we have compiled with many of the commonly used terms when it comes to sheet metal processing.
+Here is a helpful A-Z we have compiled, featuring many of the commonly used terms in the sheet metal processing world.

 Assembly tooling is used to accurately inspect the size and the screw in order to ensure that the sheet metal will be installed correctly and precisely.

 The process of using a mould on punching equipment to cut out a shape in the sheet metal and discarding the material around the shape.

 CAD stands for Computer Aided Design which is a software that can be used to design parts.

 The process of smoothing the workpiece both before and after the sheet metal processing.

 CNC stands for Computer Numeric Control which is a computer that receives and processes instructions for a machine to punch holes through a sheet of metal.